w010/w_query2csv/README.md

-Note, that this plugin is not basing on standard TYPO3 page type handling, but is changing headers for whole page containg it, so do not insert it on standard frontend pages with normal content.
+Note, that this plugin is not basing on standard TYPO3 page type handling, but is changing headers for whole page containing it, but you can insert it on standard frontend page between normal content - it won't output anything until asked (using 'f' param or using 'default' key - see config).
 But it's possible to make CSV output of any page uid using page type, if you use a snippet from Configuration/TypoScript/Setup/setup.ts